ansh/jiffyreader.com/README.md

 # First Installation Welcome
+- Thank you for installing JiffyReader.
+- <strong>Read the 8 points bellow</strong> which will help you the most in getting you started with JiffyReader
+## Notes on the extension
+1. Why did the browser open this page? because this is the first time you installed JiffyReader.<br/>
+2. The extension is on the default settings and optimal for most websites.
+3. Changes to settings are saved instantly and can be restored to the default optimal settings by clicking the `Reset Settings` button at the bottom of the extension.
+4. If confused on how to use the buttons and sliders check out the section on [what are the functions of the buttons and sliders](#what-are-the-functions-of-the-buttons-and-sliders).
+## Notes on this page
-Thank you for installing JiffyReader.
-Your browser will navigate you here if this is the first time installing the extension.
-You can find important resources such as the FAQ, how to contribute and how to report issues on this page.
-You can always get to this page by clicking the FAQ link in the footer of the extension popup.
+5. You can find important resources such as the [FAQ section](#faq), [how to contribute](#how-to-contribute) and [how to report issues](#reporting-issues-bugs-and-feature-request) on this page.<br/>
+6. You can always get to this page by clicking the FAQ link in the footer of the extension popup.
+7. For futher help on check the [table of contents](#table-of-contents) or open an issue ticket using the links at the very top of this page.
+8. You can close this page and return at anytime to find more help or clarification.

 # FAQ